Sunny Chords | Bobby Hebb Guitar Lesson

 Sunny Chord Chart | PDF + iReal Pro

-This chord chart was created using iReal Pro, here’s a link to that file: Sunny iReal Pro.
+This chart was created using iReal Pro—here’s a link to the file: Sunny chord chart iReal Pro.

-The iReal Pro app also comes with a backing track feature which works well for jazz tunes like this and practising in 12 keys.
+The app also includes a backing track feature, making it a great tool for practising jazz tunes like this in all 12 keys.

-Sunny by Bobby Hebb is one of the most recorded and performed tunes in the history of music.
-BMI rated it #25 on the most important tunes of all time.
+Sunny by Bobby Hebb is one of the most recorded and performed songs in music history.
+BMI ranked it #25 on their list of the most important tunes of all time.

-Released in 1966, it amazingly went to #1 in the U.S. charts and #12 in the U.K., which is not bad for a jazz tune.
-Sunny also made the top spot in Norway and Holland, and #3 in Sweden.
+Released in 1966, it impressively reached #1 in the U.S. and #12 in the U.K.—an exceptional achievement for a jazz-influenced song.
+It also topped the charts in Norway and the Netherlands and reached #3 in Sweden.

-In 1975, Boney M released it as a single called Sunny ’76, which is strange as it was released a year earlier.
-The album it was later included on was released in ’76, still, it’s a strange name.
+In 1975, Boney M released a disco version titled Sunny ’76, despite it actually coming out a year earlier.
+The album it was later included on was released in 1976, but the naming still seems a little odd.
+Their version performed even better in the U.K., climbing to #3, thanks to its steady beat.

-During COVID, Billie Eilish covered it live for the TV special Together at Home (2020).
-As nobody had a gig at this time, plenty of famous artists took part, keeping Sunny in the limelight for over half a century!
+During the COVID-19 pandemic, Billie Eilish performed Sunny live for the TV special Together at Home (2020).
+With gigs on hold, many artists took part, helping to keep Sunny in the spotlight for over half a century!

 Sunny TAB lesson>